matteocargnelutti/netlify-functions-session-cookie/README.md

 ### Usage with other AWS Lambda setups
 This library has been built for use with [Netlify Functions](https://docs.netlify.com/functions/build-with-javascript/), but could in theory work with other setups using AWS Lambda functions.

-Testing and maintenance focus will remain on Netlify Functions for the time being.

 [☝️ Back to summary](#summary)